zsoltk/RxAndroidLibs/README.md

 * [RxTuples](https://github.com/pakoito/RxTuples) - RxTuples is a library to smooth RxJava usage by adding simple Tuple creation functions
 * [RxWear](https://github.com/patloew/RxWear) - Reactive Wearable API Library for Android

-##### Contributions welcome
+### Contributions are welcome

-If you know a project that's not listed here, submit a pull request and help to expand the list.
+Just keep these simple rules:

-* Please keep the alphabetical order when adding something to one of the lists
+* Alphabetical order
-* Libraries should have a descriptive README with usage examples and download urls at the very least
+* 1 lib / pull request
-* It's suggested to submit 1 lib / pull request, so that they can be merged independently
+* Submit good quality, mature libs.
+Libraries should have a descriptive README with usage examples and download urls at the very least.